gcubed.data.database

 A copy of the data for the specified year for all variables with names matching the given regular expression where the names are matched against the row index (labels) in the database.

-def get_non_negative_data( self, variable_name_prefix: str, years: list) -> pandas.core.frame.DataFrame:
+def get_data_for_variables_with_prefix(self, prefix: str, years: list = None) -> pandas.core.frame.DataFrame:

 Arguments

-variable_name_prefix: The variable name prefix.
+• prefix: The variable name prefix

 Returns